be-smals-thim/documentation-site/docs/dp/testing_and_certification.md

 - Certification will do HTTP requests the certifying DP.
 The output of the DP will be validated against pre-determined test data.
-- This system will first require a reset of the DP System Data using special purpose method /certication/resetDataSet which does not take any arguments
+- This system will first require a reset of the DP System Data using special purpose method /certication/resetDataSet which does not take any arguments.
     - This is needed to avoid dataset drift on date based fields
 - This method will be secured by a new Scope which will only be attributed to www.eboxenterprise.be certifying authority
     - The name of the scope is ...